 8 Science-Backed Things You Can Do Now To Help You Live Longer

-Here, discover the small, sustainable, science-backed changes—plus one really intriguing supplement—that may add quality years to your life.*
+Here, discover the small, sustainable, science-backed changes—plus one really intriguing supplement—that will help you look and feel your best:*

 1. Prioritize quality sleep.

-To get a sense of just how much sleep quality affects blood sugar: When people were allowed to sleep only 4.5 hours per night for four nights, participants in one study experienced a 16% drop in insulin sensitivity overall, and their fat cells' sensitivity to insulin dropped 30%.
-That, researchers say, is equivalent to metabolically aging someone 10 to 20 years.
-To ensure you're snagging enough shut-eye, scale back on tech before bed, try wearing blue-light-blocking glasses in the evening, and consider a magnesium glycinate supplement.
+When people were allowed to sleep only 4.5 hours per night for four nights, participants in one study experienced a 16% drop in insulin sensitivity overall, and their fat cells' sensitivity to insulin dropped 30%.
+Researchers say that is equivalent to metabolically aging someone 10 to 20 years.
+To ensure you're sleeping enough, scale back on tech before bed, try wearing blue-light-blocking glasses in the evening, and consider a magnesium glycinate supplement.

 2. Take high-quality, targeted supplements.

 Nicotinamide riboside (NR), a newly discovered form of vitamin B3, which our bodies convert into nicotinamide adenine dinucleotide (NAD).
 NAD is a coenzyme found in all living cells, and it plays a vital role in energy metabolism and maintaining proper cell functioning.
 Levels of NAD also decline significantly as we get older, and these declining levels seem to drive the aging process.
 Research has shown that NR as a supplement converts directly into nicotinamide mononucleotide (NMN), which is then converted into NAD—this process is much quicker than the other NAD precursors.* Additional research has shown that helps support NAD levels in the body.*

 Right now, there's plenty of research in the works for NR, all of which seems very promising.* For example, this randomized, double-blind, placebo-controlled study found that taking the supplement daily helped individuals manage healthy weight,* which in turn helps longevity.